Basic Async/Await in Unity C#!

 Look at how slow it is (on purpose though).
 The window is locked and you can't do anything else!

-It's still slow (also on purpose), but at least we can continue using the window!
+It's still slow (also on purpose), but at least we can continue using the int slider!
 We can use this for segments of a window that require some time to execute a long operation.

 What's going on?